-Rush University Medical Center designates this internet enduring material for a maximum of 5.5 AMA PRA Category 1 Credit(s)™.
+For Medicine: Rush University Medical Center designates enduring material for a maximum of 5.50 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

-Rush University Medical Center designates this internet enduring material activity for a maximum of 5.5 nursing contact hour(s).
+For Nursing: Rush University Medical Center designates this enduring material for a maximum of 5.50 nursing contact hour(s).

-Rush University Medical Center designates this knowledge-based internet enduring material for a maximum of 5.5 contact hour(s) for pharmacists.
+For Pharmacy: Rush University Medical Center designates this knowledge-based enduring material for a maximum of 5.50 contact hour(s) for pharmacists.

-Rush University Medical Center designates this activity for 5.5 CE credits in psychology.
+For Psychologists: Rush University Medical Center designates this enduring material for 5.50 CE credits in psychology.

-This activity has been approved by the Commission on Dietetic Registration for 5.5 CPEUs
+For Dieticians: This enduring material has been approved by the Commission on Dietetic Registration for 5.50 CPEUs.

-The AAFP has reviewed Lifestyle Medicine & Food as Medicine Essentials Course Bundle and deemed it acceptable for up to 5.5 Enduring Materials, Self-Study AAFP Prescribed credits.
-Term of Approval is from 09/15/2022 to 09/15/2023.
+AAFP Prescribed Credits: The AAFP has reviewed Lifestyle Medicine & Food as Medicine Essentials Course Bundle and deemed it acceptable for up to 5.50 Enduring Materials, Self-Study AAFP Prescribed credits.
+Term of Approval is from 09/15/2023 to 09/15/2024.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The National Board for Health and Wellness Coaching (NBHWC) has approved 5.5 continuing education credit for this learning activity: CE-000109-1.
+For NBC-HWCs: The National Board for Health and Wellness Coaching (NBHWC) has approved 5.5 continuing education credits for this learning activity: CE-000109-1.